-Recapitalization The transaction effected on January 7, 2011, whereby the Company acquired all of the issued and outstanding shares of St. Augustine Minerals, Inc. through a share exchange.
+Recapitalization The transaction effected on January 7, 2011, whereby the Company acquired all of the issued and outstanding shares of St. Augustine Minerals, Inc. through a share exchange; St. Augustine Minerals, Inc. was subsequently dissolved and its ownership interests in the King-king Project were transferred to other entities within the Company's corporate structure.